MichelleInnovates/cryptobuddy/README.md

 ## Troubleshooting (common)
 - urllib3 missing: install via `python3 -m pip install urllib3==2.2.3`
-- ChatterBot optional: if install fails, the CLI still runs in rule-based mode
 - Rate limit/API errors: wait 60s (cache TTL) or switch to Rule-based mode
 - pyenv/venv: ensure you install packages with the same interpreter used to run